 Video Game addiction

 Video game addiction is a condition that can have devastating effects on your personal and professional life.
 It can affect your personal life in the following ways: emotional, physical, social, and financial.
 Video games can also cause a number of problems at work and school, such as decreased productivity, missed deadlines, and meetings.
-However, game addiction also has effects on personal relationships, such as friends or family members.
+However, game addiction also has effects on personal relationships, such as with friends or family members.
 Because of this, video game addiction is a growing problem in society today.
 It is estimated that 1-3% of people are addicted to video games.

 How Can You Help Someone With Addiction?